 Today, a drive or walk through The Peak District in the central and northern region of England takes you past stone cottages in walled villages, larger towns with Saturday markets, tumbling brooks and rolling hills dotted with sheep who often wander onto the roads.
 However, despite its beauty this region has a much darker side and throughout its history has been the scene of murders, robberies and highwaymen galore.
 Many people who live near the Peak District will suggest that the lonely, wild and windswept moors have played host to countless other unsolved murders and crimes for centuries.

-In the 16th and 17th centuries, shepherds and their sheep were the inhabitants of this windswept region and probably knew and negotiated the small valleys, trails and paths with relative confidence.
+In the 16th and 17th centuries, shepherds and their sheep were the inhabitants of the windswept region of Peak District and probably knew and negotiated the small valleys, trails and paths with relative confidence.
 However, real roads did not exist and when you ventured out on the moors, you were risking life and limb.
 The creation of stone markers were a huge turning point for travellers but the spelling of a location varied thanks to local dialects while illiteracy created many versions and countless confusion.
 Crude maps made an appearance around 1760 but the real fear for all travellers were the highwaymen.

 After the execution of Charles I in 1649, many Royalist soldiers were left with no skills or trades to fall back on.
 The answer, for some, lay in robbing the rich and one prime location was the road that lay between the towns of Derby and Chesterfield in the remote Peak District.
 British historian Peter Elliott says that, “this stretch of road was such a hot spot for highwaymen.
 It gave them time to size up their victims in Derby and then ride out and wait.”